 “[Banca Generali’s] agreement with Conio means an expansion of the services offered to our customers and collaborating with an innovation-oriented partner.

-We can thus continue to develop our open-banking platform expanding our offering with industry-leading innovative solutions.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+We can thus continue to develop our open-banking platform expanding our offering with industry-leading innovative solutions.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action